Student writes in an English class at Methodist University

 Prerequisite: ENG 1040

-Offered: Fall or Spring
+Offered: fall or spring

-ENG 2450 SCIENCE IN LITERATURE (3 credits)
+ENG 2450 SCIENCE IN LITERATURE (3)

 Disease, medicine, and health workers (including doctors, nurses, psychiatrists, etc.) have provided the subject matter and characters in a broad range of texts, this course explores the health sciences in works across multiple time periods, languages, and/or cultures.
 A variety of texts, including poetry, short fiction, novels, drama, essays, non-fiction and/or film and television may be included.

-Offered: Fall or Spring
+Offered: fall or spring

 Whether it be in the office, in the factory, at home, or on the farm, work is an important part the human experience.
 This course explores literary perspectives on work across multiple time periods, languages and/or cultures.
 A variety of texts, including poetry, short fiction, novels, drama, essays, non-fiction, and/or film and television may be included.